 Rabbi Lieberman directed me to Sefer Tagin, Minchat Shai, and the commentary of the Baal HaTurim (Rabbi Jacob ben Asher c.1269-1343).
 For my midsummer birthday, my family purchased me a complete edition of the Baal HaTurim, and when it arrived, I pulled one of the volumes out of the case and opened the book at random.
 The diagram that looked up at me from the page stopped me cold.

 Upon seeing the strange and beautiful Pei printed with paragraphs of explanation beneath it, I burst into tears—distressing my confused family.
 The intense, burning curiosity and ardent hope that I would someday discover the meaning of this mystery-letter had been released in an instant.
-All at once, over three years after seeing the wrapped up letter for the first time, I could finally understand it.
+All at once, years after seeing the wrapped up letter for the first time, I could finally understand it.

 Delving and Doubling